 Integrative Behavioral Couple Therapy

 Integrative Behavioral Couple Therapy (IBCT) is an evidence-based therapy that combines acceptance-based strategies with positive behavioral changes for improved outcomes within couples.
 In practice, that means working on improving your communication skills, cultivating intimacy in your relationship, and helping you feel like a team again, while also learning to honor and accept each other as you are.
 IBCT is designed to focus on the here and now, as it centers on the most pressing issues to identify underlying patterns that are contributing to a couple’s distress.
+This includes identifying and altering negative patterns of thinking.
+IBCT can also include skills to manage difficult emotions and solve problems.
 Studies show that more than two-thirds of couples in IBCT not only remain together but also see significant improvements both immediately following therapy and for up to two years post therapy.

 The Gottman Method